LinuxJedi/AmigaRGBtoHDMI/README.md

 If you want a ready built board for either design please contact andrew@linuxjedi.co.uk and I can put you in touch with whoever is building / selling at a reasonable price.

 Likewise if you are a someone selling these designs, please let me know if you want me to put you in touch with buyers who contact me.

+## Sponsorship

+If you like these projects and have built / sold a few yourself, please consider sponsoring.
+R&D for these projects isn't cheap and the sponsorship money goes into more designs for the future.
+Links for this are can be found in the "Sponsor" button at the top of the GitHub page for this project.